Unmortan-Ellary/Vascura-FRONT/README.md

 Each agent gathers relevant data ([using allOrigins](https://github.com/gnuns/allOrigins/tree/main)) and adapts its search based on the latest messages.
 Agents will push findings as "internal knowledge", allowing the LLM to use or ignore the information, whichever leads to a better response.
 The algorithm is based on more complex system but is streamlined for speed and efficiency, fitting within an 4K context window (all 9 agents, instruction model).

 4. **Token-Prediction System:**
-Available when using LM Studio as backend, this feature provides short suggestions for the LLM’s next response or for continuing your current text edit.
+Available when using LM Studio or KoboldCpp as backend, this feature provides short suggestions for the LLM’s next response or for continuing your current text edit.
 Accept any suggestion instantly by pressing `Tab`.

 5. **Any OpenAI-API-Compatible Backend:**
 Works with any endpoint that implements the OpenAI API - LM Studio, Kobold.CPP, Llama.CPP Server, Oobabooga's Text Generation WebUI, and more.
 With "Strict API" mode enabled, it also supports Mistral API, OpenRouter API, and other v1-compliant endpoints.